 Municipal Fleets in Low-Population Counties

-Municipal fleets in low-population counties, and municipal fleets which have been granted low-population status by the Air Resources Board (ARB), are treated as small fleets in the In-use Off-Road Diesel-Fueled Fleets Regulation (Off-Road Regulation).
+Municipal fleets in low-population counties, and municipal fleets which have been granted low-population status by the California Air Resources Board (CARB), are treated as small fleets in the In-use Off-Road Diesel-Fueled Fleets Regulation (Off-Road Regulation).

-The municipally owned fleets in the following counties are considered a small fleet for the purposes of the Off-Road Regulation, with the applicable requirements and compliance deadlines for small fleets, regardless of total fleet size.
+The municipally owned fleets in the following counties are considered a small fleet for the purposes of the Off-Road Regulation regardless of total fleet size.

 All municipal fleets in the following counties are covered by the applicable provisions for municipal fleets in low-population counties.